PoslinskiNet/ember-testing-guide/README.md

 });
 ```

-By accessing public interface, we are just checking if it's inner implementation interacts with a public property that can be used within the application.
+By accessing public interface, we are just checking if its inner implementation interacts with a public property that can be used within the application.

 More info: https://guides.emberjs.com/release/testing/unit-testing-basics/